-- V. For Air Circulation Only (Refer to Figure 1, Page 3) - A. Turn the selector switch for "LOW FAN" or for maximum air flow, to "HIGH FAN". - B. Position the louvers to the desired direction the discharge air is to flow.
+- V. For Air Circulation Only (Refer to Figure 1, page 3). - A. Turn the selector switch to "LOW FAN" or for maximum air flow, to "HIGH FAN". - B. Position the louvers to the desired direction the discharge air is to flow.